open-telemetry/opamp-spec/specification.md

 ##### TrustChainResponse.certificate_chain

-Ordered list of certificates from the first intermediate down to the signing leaf certificate.
+PEM-encoded certificate chain, ordered from the first intermediate down to the signing leaf certificate.
 The root certificate is excluded.
-Each entry is a `Certificate` message whose `der_data` field holds the DER-encoded certificate.
+Multiple certificates are concatenated as a single PEM blob, consistent with the encoding used by `TLSCertificate.cert`.

 ##### TrustChainResponse.error_message